 Note: In the CI/CD job, it is important to insure that images are built and pushed from the same Docker node so there is no ambiguity in the image that is pushed to DTR.

-Unlike the separate production and non-production UCP clusters, enterprises commonly have a single master DTR cluster.
-This allows enforcement of enterprise processes such as Security Scanning in a centralized place.
+Another option is a single DTR cluster to communicate with multiple UCP clusters can also be used to enforce enterprise processes such as Security scanning in a centralized place.
 If pulling images from globally distributed locations takes too long then you can use the DTR Content Cache feature to create local caches.

 Note: Policy enforcement on image signing will not currently work if you have your DTR in a separate cluster from UCP.